TerriaJS/terriajs/architecture/0003-drop-ie11-support.md

 3. Support IE11.
 We spend a week before the next TerriaJS v8 release to work on all the layout problems and ensure it looks nice in IE11 before each subsequent release.

+4. Deprecate IE11 support ASAP.
+Add dismissable message to maps warning them that on November 1, users will be unable to use new releases of Terria maps in IE11.
+During the deprecation window, we will not use features that IE11 doesn't support.
+On November 1, new releases of Terria maps will display a message to IE11 users asking them to switch to another browser.
+They will not be able to use Terria in IE. Both messages will include a way for users to send us feedback so that we can assess the impact.

 ## Decision

-We go all in with option number 1.
+We go with option number 4.
 Terria v8 is **not going to support IE11**.

 Given the amount of products and websites out there who are dropping IE11 support, and the wider movement to drop IE11, **including Microsoft** themselves